cIAmAShape/NGPTesting/intro-to-bash-scripting/README.md

 You may have noticed that for printing strings to screen, we have been using the `echo` command.
 Bash does actually have another method called `printf`, which *differs in usage*.
 In general, `echo` always appends a newline to the end of each print string it prints and is used mostly for simpler print tasks (as it lacks many of the robust formatters found in `printf`).
 On the other hand, `printf` does **not** append a newline at the end of each printed string.
 It leaves all forms of formatting up to the coder and is *much more robust* for formatting complicated prints.
 Some examples of how to use `printf` can be found [here](https://linuxconfig.org/bash-printf-syntax-basics-with-examples).

-TODO: Basics OR and AND string searching (grep/regex) !!!

 ### Case-Esac

 Similar to the if/else block, bash also has a `case` statement.
 This is similar to a `switch` statement found in C, C++, and other compiled languages (the Python equivalent is the `match-case` statement).
 It is great for handling pattern-based cases for specific scenarios.
 Unlike the if/else block in bash, each case is separated by *two semicolons (;;)*.